Reach for the Stars Celebration

 Make sure to give chores that are appropriate.
 Here is a list of suggestions and how to start.

-There are many benefits for children with autism to do chores around the house.
+There are many benefits to autistic children doing chores around the house.
+This article explains some of those benefits.

 Give your child the chance to work on social skills, whether one-on-one with a peer, or in a group activity.
 Review our list of Social Skills programs and Social and Recreation opportunities in our Resource Center for structured classes and unstructured activities.